joshcwinton/Keyboard/README.md

-# My Final Project For Embedded Systems and Microprocessors
+# Final Project For Embedded Systems and Microprocessors

 I'm building a keyboard!